 (1) The amounts set forth in this column reflect each Named Executive Officer's annual base salary approved by the Compensation Committee as adjusted for each NEO's service and contract period.
-On May 12, 2022, in effort to preserve liquidity, Mr. Billings, Ms. Cameron-Doe and Ms. Whittemore elected to receive 35%, 33% and 33%, respectively, of the remainder of their annual cash salary in the form of a stock option grant value of such stock option grant valued in this column is equivalent to the cash value such NEO would have received if that portion of their base salary was paid in cash, except for a de minimis incremental amount equal to \$10, \$16, and \$16 for Mr. Billings, Ms. Cameron-Doe, and Ms. Whittemore, respectively, which is included in the "Option Awards" column above.
+On May 12, 2022, in effort to preserve liquidity, Mr. Billings, Ms. Cameron-Doe and Ms. Whittemore elected to receive 35%, 33% and 33%, respectively, of the remainder of their annual cash salary in the form of a stock option grant.
+The full annual base salary for each such Named Executive Officer is reflected in this column with such stock option grant valued in accordance with FASB ASC Topic 718.
+The value of such stock options included in this column is equivalent to the cash value such NEO would have received if that portion of their base salary was paid in cash, except for a de minimis incremental amount equal to \$10, \$16, and \$16 for Mr. Billings, Ms. Cameron-Doe, and Ms. Whittemore, respectively, which is included in the "Option Awards" column above.

 (2) Stock awards granted as a component of the annual incentive awards are reported in this column as stock award compensation to reflect the applicable service period for such awards; however, the annual incentives were approved by the Compensation Committee in January of the following calendar year.
 See annual incentive award payouts as described in "Compensation Discussion and Analysis-How We Designed Incentives for 2022" for a description of the 2022 annual incentive awards.
 The amounts reported in 2022 reflect a portion from restricted stock grants which are not related to the annual incentive awards and were reported in the year of grant.
+Except as otherwise noted, certain grants in this column vest based on specified performance criteria and are reflected in this grants and are reflected in this column at 100% of the aggregate grant date fair value in accordance with FASB ASC Topic 718.
 Except as otherwise noted, certain grants in this column vest based on specified performance criteria and are reflected in this column at 100% of the aggregate grant date fair value, which is the highest level of achievement for these awards.

 (3) The amounts set forth in this column reflect the aggregate grant date fair value of stock awards and stock options computed in accordance with FASB ASC Topic 718.
 Performance-based restricted share awards in this column are reflected based on the probable outcome of such conditions as of the applicable grant date in accordance with accounting standards for stock-based compensation.
 Except as otherwise described in the footnotes to this table, all performance-based restricted share awards were deemed probable of vesting on the grant date.
-See our Annual Report on Form 10-K for the year ended December 31, 2022, Item 8, Note 12 -"Stock-Based Compensation" to our Consolidated Financial Statements for assumptions used in computing fair value.
+See our Annual Report on Form 10-K for the year ended December 31, 2022, Item 8, Note 12 - "Stock-Based Compensation" to our Consolidated Financial Statements for assumptions used in computing fair value.